How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 What is Google Analytics?

 Google Analytics is a free online analytics tool from Google that collects data about your website traffic.
-Here’s a snapshot of my ryrob.com GA4 realtime overview report:
+Here’s a snapshot of my ryrob.com GA4 real-time overview report:

 GA4 (Google Analytics 4) Screenshot Ryan Robinson ryrob blog